SyntaxError-Natsu/recipe-app/README.md

 - Fetch recipes dynamically using Node.js API.
 - Beautiful and responsive UI with React.
 - Uses a third-party **recipe API** to fetch real recipes.

+To run this app-
+- Install Node
+- go to backend folder(cd backend).
+- run this command: node server.js
+- go to the main directory(cd ..)
+- then go to frontend folder(cd frontend).
+- run this command: npm start